FarronF/CompanyApi/README.md

 - UI makes a lot of calls to the API, which can be optimized by caching the data on the client side.
 - Error messages on UI are rudimentary, could be improved with more context and user-friendly messages. i.e. if has duplicate name or isin it only gives generic error, it would be better if this was clear as to why.
 - Database migrations run on every startup; ideally , they should be run manually or as part of a CI/CD pipeline.
+- console errors in the browser when selecting FormField, 'Error: Permission denied to access property "ownerDocument"' possibly an angular material how these components are used here, but needs investigation.
+Doesn't seem to affect functionality.